Pressio/pressio/docs/source/index.rst

 Arguably the main foundation of pressio is the use of generic programming--*or, more humbly, we can at least say that it is what we strive for*.
-Since the early development stages, we have tried to rely on concept-driven design.
+Since the early development stages, we have relied on concept-driven design.
 Here, the term concept does not necessarily refer to the C++ concepts feature introduced in C++20.
-Rather, you can think of it more loosely as "what properties/syntax a type meets, what you can do with it and, also, what a type should definitely satisfy".
+You can think of it more broadly as "what properties/syntax a type meets, what you can do with it and, also, what a type should definitely satisfy".
-In pressio, in fact, we cannot yet upgrade to C++20, and thus we cannot use and *stricto sensu* enforce concepts.
-For now, concepts are present but enforced via, e.g., SFINAE, or in some cases (abusing the syntax) with static asserts.
-Later on, when feasible, we will enforce them as the standard dictates.

 Note, that, if you have used or use C++ templates, you *have* used concepts knowingly or not.
 This is becuase when you write a function or class template, you have some expectations of what a template is going to do.
 Concepts are basically a way to *explicitly* formalize those expectations.

+..
    The message we want to convey is that *"concepts" are a fundamental design part of pressio*.
-In our documentation, we make the effort to highlight the use of concepts by dedicating to each component of the library a full section (see the sidebar menu on the left) to discuss and formalize how concepts are used in that component.
+In our documentation, we make the effort to highlight the use of concepts by dedicating to each component of the library a full section to discuss and formalize how concepts are used in that component.

+Until we can stably upgrade to C++20, we cannot properly use C++20 concepts.
+The concepts in pressio are guarded inside a preprocessor directive.
+To enable them, it suffices to use a C++20 compiler and set ``-DCMAKE_CXX_STANDARS=20``.
+When disabled, the pressio code by default enforces them via, e.g., SFINAE, or in some cases (abusing the syntax) with static asserts.